Skip to main content

 (** taken last; TCHL 854 can be a co-requisite, the rest are pre-requisites)

-ESOL teaching is identified in Kansas, nationally and internationally as a high need field.
-Graduates with this graduate degree can be employed in a variety of settings:
+ESOL teaching is identified in Kansas, nationally and internationally as a high-need field.
+Graduates can be employed in a variety of settings:

 • Pre-school, Elementary, Middle level, or Secondary ESOL teacher in a Kansas public school (teaching license required)

-• English Language Institutions in the US or Internationally
+• English Language Institutions in the US and International English Language Institutions

-• Pre K-12 ESOL program teacher in a Kansas public school (teaching license required)
+• Pre K-12 ESOL program teacher in a public school (teaching license required)

 • Adult Education ESOL teacher